ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 Do 'source' your interactive shell , or you'll login with your current active user.

 ### Create ACR
-First create an Azure resource group to put the ACR in *note* replace ``nodeapps`` name prefix with your own acr name
+OK now that we can login to Azure through a command line,we can now create an Azure resource group to put the ACR in *note* replace ``nodeapps`` name prefix with your own acr name

 ```bash